nitinCodeTest/Belong-code-test/README.md

 # About

-Author: Nitin Thakare
+Author: Nitin Thakare.\
 This project was bootstrapped with [Create React App].

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run:.\
 Install dependencies
 ### `yarn install`